 In compliance with the Company's Articles of Association, the Board is constituted of 11 directors.
-The term of the previous Board expired at the conclusion of the Annual General Meeting (the "AGM") of the shareholders of the Company on 14 March 2016 and during the meeting, a new Board was elected for a period of 3 years.
+The shareholders of the Company at the AGM in March 2016 elected the existing board members for a term of 3 years.
+The term will expire at the conclusion of the AGM to be held in March 2019.

-a) Composition, category and attendance of Directors in 2016 All Directors are non-executive in accordance with the requirement of the Code.
+a) Composition, category and attendance of Directors in 2017 All Directors are non-executive in accordance with the requirement of the Code.